SavchenkoValeriy/emacs-swift-module/Source/Swift/Documentation.docc/Lifetimes.md

   // some code after
 }
 ```
-This code doesn't change the number of required arguments to call `test`, Emacs already passes a new environemnt with every function invocation.
+This code doesn't change the number of required arguments to call `test`, Emacs already passes a new environment with every function invocation.
 This way we just ask ``Environment`` to pass it to us on call.

 This lifetime restriction ensures one of the core principles of Emacs dynamic modules **"Emacs calls into then module's code when it wants to, not the other way around"**.
 Using ``Environment`` outside of its lifetime means calling into Emacs asynchronously when Emacs does not expect it to happen.
 That will violate its concurrency model.